cferdinandi/adventure/content/gm.md

 		* Wolves
 		* Elves
 	+ _Events_
-		* The elves are also searching for the Sorcer's Gem, and want create an alliance
+		* The elves are also searching for the Sorcerer's Gem, and want create an alliance
 		* The elves double cross the players
-		* The wolves are controlled by the sorcer, and track the players wherever they go
+		* The wolves are controlled by the sorcerer, and track the players wherever they go

 <p class="margin-bottom-small"><strong>Questions</strong></p>

-- What does the Sorcer's Gem actually do?
+- What does the Sorcerer's Gem actually do?
-- Why does the sorcer want it back?
+- Why does the Sorcerer want it back?
 - What do you know about the elves?
 Why are they interested in the gem?

 {{</details>}}